Two Routers on The Same Home Network

 Using an old Wireless router as an access point is fairly common but you need to be careful when doing so and doesn’t always work.

-Using a router to subnet a home network isn’t common and requires a good understanding of networking and subnetting.
-It may be necessary if you have a large number of devices on the network.
+Using a router to subnet a home network isn’t common and requires a good understanding of networking and sub-netting.

 Common Questions and Answers